 For example, I loved the way things worked out when I was in Baños and two people I met in my previous destination were coming to Baños as well and we decided to go on a couple of tours together.
 We had a blast.

 However, there are some situations where you need to take a tour if you want to see a specific place, such as in the Galapagos where all the tours are controlled by government regulations to protect the environment.
 In this case, I would join local tours.
 I talk about it in all my Galapagos Islands guides.

-I partner with two reputable travel companies, G ADVENTURES and INTREPID TRAVEL.
-They both organize amazing travel itineraries all over the world, including Ecuador and you can chose your favorite itinerary depending on the time available and what you want to visit.
+I partner with G ADVENTURES, which organizes amazing travel itineraries all over the world, including Ecuador and you can choose your favorite itinerary depending on the time available and what you want to visit.
 G Adventures also has its own boat for amazing cruises in the Galapagos, if you prefer to join a cruise.
 I like these companies especially because:

 - They have small groups

-- They group people by interest, age, and kind of travel, culture, party lovers, etch.
+- They group people by interest, age, kind of travel, culture, party lovers a so on

 - They use local guides and support local companies.